victorsomadina/Amazon/README.md

 Also, to support this analysis, analysis on the review rating was also carried out and the result is seen below.
 ![rating amazon](https://github.com/victorsomadina/Amazon/assets/103338741/25ce49f2-c562-4404-a879-9086697fd9e2)

+### Conclusion
+Analysis above shows that the rating and reviews gotten from customers on the performance of the product and services rendered is a positive one, and it has been a good work from every department to make this happen.